 How much water to drink per day

 Take almost 8 glasses of water a day minimum to keep your body properly hydrated.
-You can take it up to 3 liters of water intake daily too to replenish water in the body if you’re sweating more or have diarrhea, any condition that’s causing excessive water loss from the body.
+You can take it up to 3 liters of water intake daily too to replenish water in the body.
+Especially if you’re sweating more or have diarrhea, any condition that’s causing excessive water loss from the body.